-We are now ready to prove Theorem~\ref{thm:vertex-guardingFPT}. \begin{proof}[Proof of Theorem~\ref{thm:vertex-guardingFPT}.]
-Let us denote by $V$ the set of~$n$ vertices of~$P$ and by~$R$ the set of reflex vertices of~$P$.
+\begin{proof}[of Theorem~\ref{thm:vertex-guardingFPT}] Let us denote by $V$ the set of~$n$ vertices of~$P$ and by~$R$ the set of reflex vertices of~$P$.
 First we construct an arrangement~\A defined by $\chord(V,R)$ and the boundary of~$P$.
 Note that $\chord(V,R)$ consists of $O(n^2)$ line-segments.
-Thus \A consists of at most $O(n^4)$ edges and line-segments.
+Thus, \A consists of at most $O(n^4)$ edges and line-segments.
 (Note that we could give even better bounds using \chordwidth, but they are not needed.)
 Let $\face(A)$ denote the set of faces of \A. Let $u$ be some node of the weak visibility polygon~$T$, as described in Section~\ref{sub:WeakVisTree}.
 Let $\vertex(u)$ be the set of vertices of $P$ inside $u$.
 We create for each node~$u$ of~$T$ a table denoted by $\tafel_1(u)$.
 We have an entry for every set $S\subseteq \vertex(u)$ and we list all the faces $F\subseteq \face(A)$ that are visible from~$S$.
 Note that by definition of~\A, it holds that every face is either completely seen or not at all from a vertex of~$P$.
-To construct $\tafel_1(u)$ takes at most $2^k n^{O(1)}$ time and space, by Lemma~\ref{lem:WeakPolComplexity}.
+Constructing $\tafel_1(u)$ takes at most $2^k n^{O(1)}$ time and space, by Lemma~\ref{lem:WeakPolComplexity}.